verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

     - read
 ```
 {{< /clipboard >}}
-3. After creating the user and role, link them together using a custom resource RoleBinding.
+3. After creating the user and role, link them together using a custom resource OpensearchUserRoleBinding.
 Here is a custom resource example to create a
-  RoleBinding that binds the user `custom-user` created in Keycloak and role `custom-role` created above
+  RoleBinding that binds the user `custom-user` and backend role `custom-user` created in Step 1 and OpenSearch role `custom-role` created in Step 2:

 {{< clipboard >}}
 ```yaml